 What occurs during laparoscopic gastric bypass?

 Roux-en-Y Gastric Bypass works by temporarily decreasing hunger and cravings, restricting the amount of food you can eat at one time and reducing the absorption of calories.
-The Roux-en-Y Gastric Bypass is considered by many experts to be the current gold standard procedure for bariatric surgery.
-Although the surgery is typically not reversible, it is the most popular form of bariatric surgery.
+The Roux-en-Y Gastric Bypass is a laparoscopic procedure and considered by many experts to be the current gold standard operation for bariatric surgery.
+Although the surgery is typically not reversible, it is the most popular form of bariatric surgery for the treatment of morbid obesity.

-In this surgery, the stomach is sewn or stapled to create a smaller stomach pouch that can hold only hold about a half-cup of food.
+In the gastric bypass, the stomach is stapled to create a smaller stomach pouch that can hold only hold about a half-cup of food.
 The idea behind the pouch is that an individual feels full more quickly with a smaller stomach, and thus eats less.
 This is called the restrictive part of laparoscopic gastric surgery, as it restricts food intake.
-In the bypass part of the surgery, the small stomach pouch is disconnected from the first part of the small intestine, called the duodenum, and then reconnected to a portion of the small intestine further downstream, called the jejunum.
+In the bypass part of the surgery, two new connections are created.
+One connection is created between the small stomach pouch and the second is a re-connection of the small intestine further downstream in a part called the jejunum.

 Gastric bypass surgery requires a stay in the hospital.
 It is performed while you are asleep under general anesthesia which means you will not experience any pain during the surgery.
-The operation usually lasts one to three hours and has a typical hospital stay of two to three days.
-This statistic depends on a number of factors including whether or not an individual has had a previous abdominal operation, the persons gender and the BMI.
+The operation usually lasts one to three hours and has a typical hospital stay of one to three days.
+Dr. Belsley's average length of stay is one day in the hospital.
+This statistic depends on a number of factors including whether or not an individual has had previous abdominal operations and their BMI.

 Life After Surgery

-Immediately after the surgery, patients feel full quickly because the stomach will only be able to hold a tablespoon of food.
-The reason for this temporary change in diet is that the connection that the surgeon creates between the stomach pouch and the intestine swells after surgery.
+Immediately after the surgery, patients feel full very quickly because the digestive system has been changed and is recovering; the stomach will only be able to hold a tablespoon of food.
+The reason for this temporary change is that the connection that the surgeon creates between the stomach pouch and the intestine swells after surgery.
 This swollen connection causes the food that is in the stapled part of the stomach to pass at a slow rate.
 This change is temporary and once all the healing and swelling is complete, the stomach will be able to hold a maximum of one half-cup of thoroughly chewed food.

 Sometimes gastric bypass can cause dumping syndrome, which occurs when food moves too quickly through the stomach and intestines.
 This results in weakness, nausea, a feeling of faintness, sweating and perhaps diarrhea after eating.
 Eating highly refined sugars and high calorie foods aggravates this condition, which may require lying down until the symptoms pass.
-Dumping syndrome can be viewed as a benefit of the operation because it can stop patients from eating high calorie foods.
+Dumping syndrome is much more common after a gastric bypass rather than a sleeve.
+Dumping syndrome can be viewed as a benefit of the bypass because it can stop patients from eating and drinking high calorie foods.

 After the surgery, it is important to maintain healthy lifestyle changes, such as a strict diet and an exercise regime.
 Laparoscopic gastric bypass is meant as a means to a healthier and long-lasting life, which requires dedication and hard-work.
 It is very important that patients considering bariatric surgery spend the time to speak to others who have had the surgery.
 Although doctors can predict some of the body changes that occur after this surgery, there are many emotional and lifestyle changes that occur with bariatric surgery that only someone who has had the surgery can understand and explain.

 Frequent follow up with Dr. Belsley in the first year after the surgery and on a regular basis from that period forward is important to the success of the surgery.
-Dr. Belsley works with a dietician to provide you with the appropriate recommendations to make surgery a continued success.
-All patients must take vitamin supplements after the laparoscopic gastric bypass.
-This regime will be tailored by checking vitamin levels periodically.
+Dr. Belsley works with his dietician to provide you with the appropriate recommendations to make surgery a continued success.
+All patients must take vitamin supplements after the laparoscopic gastric bypass and vitamin compliance is generally more important after a bypass than it is with after a sleeve.
+A vitamin regime may be tailored by checking vitamin levels periodically.

-Roux-en-Y gastric bypass usually results in more immediate and robust weight loss than other restrictive surgeries and is more effective in reversing the health problems associated with severe obesity.
+Roux-en-Y gastric bypass usually results in more immediate and robust weight loss than other weight-loss surgeries.
+It remains unclear whether this greater amount of weight-loss is why the bypass is more effective in reversing the health problems associated with severe obesity or if there are other physiological factors that explain its success.